ibm-cloud-docs/appid/enterprise.md

 {{site.data.keyword.appid_short_notm}} uses the <a href="http://www.w3.org/2001/04/xmldsig-more#rsa-sha256" target="_blank">RSA-SHA256 <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> algorithm to process XML digital signatures.

+## Configuring SAML to work with App ID
+{: #saml-configure}

+You can configure SAML to work with App ID by providing metadata from App ID to your identity provider and metadata from your identity provider to App ID.

-## Providing metadata to your identity provider
+### Providing metadata to your identity provider
 {: #saml-provide-idp}

 To configure your app, you need to provide information to a SAML compatible identity provider.
 The information is exchanged through a metadata XML file that also contains configuration data that is used to establish trust.